This privacy statement was last updated: 31 October 2014

 __utmz is a persistent cookie that lasts for six months

 |These are third party cookies that are placed on your device to allow us to use the Google Analytics service||These cookies are used to collect information about how visitors use our website.
 We use the information to compile reports and to help us improve the website.
 The cookies collect information in an anonymous form, including the number of visitors to the website, where visitors have come to the website from and the pages they visited.
 Further information is available about these cookies here: Google Analytics cookie information|

 |_unam||_unam is a cookie which ensures the share this service (via email, Twitter, Facebook etc.) work smoothly||This is a third party cookie that is placed on your device to ensure the share this service runs smoothly||Many of our pages include a ShareThis button, which allows you to share our content via email, Twitter, Facebook etc. These cookies enable that service to work smoothly. _unam counts number of unique users that share content and how many page views are generated from the resulting share.|

 |JSESSIONID||A JESSIONID cookie lasts until the end of the session||This is a cookie placed on your device by us||JSESSIONID is the unique ID of the http session generated by the server|

 Should you decide to disable cookies at any time, some functionality of our website may be impaired.

 If you use the subscription form to subscribe to the newsletter your email address is automatically added to the subscriber database.
-Alternatively, if you send an email request to subscribe to this newsletter, your email address is received by a member of the Communications Department in the NCA who adds your name to the subscriber database.
+Alternatively, if you send an email request to subscribe to this newsletter, your email address is received by a member of the Consumer Communications Department in the Commission who adds your name to the subscriber database.

 We will only use your email address for sending you communications for which you have specifically subscribed or requested.
 All email newsletters include details of how you can unsubscribe.